Instance Insights: Install Success Rate

 Make Adjustments to Improve Your Performance

-• Documentation - sharing documentation on prerequisites, installation process, and troubleshooting steps with your customer will help them be more prepared and increase the success of the install.
+• Documentation - sharing documentation on prerequisites, installation process, and troubleshooting steps with your customers will help them be more prepared and increase the success of the install.
 Having members of your team continuously test and iterate on your documentation while thinking from the perspective of a customer helps ensure it’s clear and focused for first-time install attempts.

 How Replicated Can Help

-At Replicated, we are making progress on improving metrics and telemetry within our product to help ISVs understand the health and performance across customer instances and help with measuring metrics, including install success rate.
-In addition to working on providing information on individual instance install statuses and rolling data up into customer and channel overviews, Replicated also has resources that can be used to make adjustments to improve your install success rate:
+At Replicated, we are making progress on improving metrics and telemetry within our product to help ISVs understand application health and performance across customer instances.
+In addition to providing information on individual instance install statuses, data is also rolled up into customer and channel overviews.

 • Documentation - Replicated has a documentation starter repo that can be used as a starting point for creating effective documentation.